IntersectMBO/plutus/doc/read-the-docs-site/adr/0005-inlining-saturated-functions.md

 We will refine the implementation over time.
 In each round, we benchmark and test and investigate the results.

-### The rationale: Counting lambdas
+### The heuristic: Counting lambdas and arguments

-**Arity** is relevant when we talk about a fully applied function.
-A fully applied function has an arity of 0.
-The arity of a function is the number of arguments it takes minus the number of arguments applied.
-E.g., `\x.\y.x+y` has an arity of 2. `(\x.\y.x+y) 1` has an arity of 1.

-In this inline pass we check for a binding that is a function and is fully applied in the body.
+In this inline pass we check for a binding that is a lambda abstraction and is fully applied in the body.

 E.g.,